Experiences with Stock Agencies

 123rf

-123rf: Commercial and editorial pictures.
+123rf: Advertising and editorial images.
 Customer-friendly navigation on the website.
 The decision to approve or reject an image takes a long time.
-To speed up the process, an extra request must be sent for processing.
+To speed up the evaluation, an extra request must be sent for processing.
+Many images are also simply rejected for reasons that are incomprehensible.
+From my point of view, this agency is currently less recommendable.

 Adobe

 Adobe: Commercial images, editorial images without people.
 The upload process and approvals are completed in a reasonable amount of time.
 Customer-friendly navigation on the website.
-Agency with good turnover.
+Agency with very good turnover.
+Currently my best agency.

 Alamy